-While the operational capacity circle focuses attention on the risks associated with effectively implementing a social change idea, the legitimacy and support circle in the strategic triangle encourages social change agents to consider closely how they will mobilize the resources required to launch, sustain, and ultimately to scale their effort.
+While the operational capacity circle focuses attention on the risks associated with effectively implementing a social change idea, the legitimacy and support circle in the strategic triangle encourages social change agents to closely consider how they will mobilize the resources required to launch, sustain, and ultimately to scale their effort.
 Those resources could come in the form of additional money that could be used to leverage existing efforts.
-Or it could come in the form of additional formal or informal authority that could be used to leverage existing efforts.
-(This is particularly important if one is trying to create an operational capacity that cuts across different organizations.)
+Or they could come in the form of additional formal or informal authority that could be used to leverage existing efforts (this is particularly important if one is trying to create operational capacity that cuts across different organizations.)
 Or it could come in the form of volunteer assistance of various kinds.

-At the base of all of these potential resources is the enthusiasm that social actors throughout the society had for the proposed public value proposition, and what they are willing to do to support it.
-The picture here is that there are many social actors present in the immediate environment who control assets that would be necessary or useful in moving your project forward.
+At the base of all of these potential resources is the enthusiasm that social actors throughout the society have for the proposed public value proposition, and what they are willing to do to support it.
+There are many social actors present in the immediate environment who control assets that could be necessary or useful in moving your project forward.
 The social change maker’s task is to scan that environment to identify those to whom one must turn to muster the necessary resources that can be converted to operational capacities.
 This may look like the process of scouting for angel investors in the private sector.
-And to a great extent it is that.
+And to a great extent, it is that.
 But in the public sector, the task of mobilizing resources also includes what would be described as consumer marketing in the private sector.
 One is looking not only for individuals who will front the money for an investment; one is also looking for sources of money and support that can sustain and scale the enterprise over time.
 This is not always paying clients or financially motivated investors hoping to attach themselves to a revenue stream.
 It is more often government or charitable funds, or volunteer effort.

 Ideally, of course, everyone would become a supporter; and not only a supporter who stands on the sidelines cheering, but one who is actually willing to put some valuable assets they control on the line.
 This could mean their official authorization, or their tacit support, or their financial support, or their labor, or access to others who can provide any of the above.

 The idea of mobilizing independent social actors to support your efforts presents itself first as a practical, instrumental necessity for making something happen.
-But, as noted above, one can also see the creation of this supportive environment as an end of a social change effort in the sense that the social context has been changed with respect to attitudes towards the problem one is trying to mitigate.
+But, as noted above, one can also see the creation of this supportive environment as an end of a social change effort, in the sense that the social context has been changed with respect to attitudes towards the problem one is trying to solve.
 Consciousness has been raised.
 New sources of resources have been tapped.
 A new social structure – however small and short-lived – has been created.
-That in itself may make the society more prosperous, social and just than it was before – at least to some degree.
-But it also creates an increased likelihood that the social change initiative can be sustained and scaled.
+These outcomes, in and of themselves, may make the society more prosperous, social and just than it was before – at least to some degree.
+But it also creates an increased likelihood that the social change initiative or other initiatives can be sustained and scaled.